Medical Power of Attorney

 A medical power of attorney, also known as a proxy declaration in NJ, specifies your healthcare representative, or the person you want to make your health care decisions if and when you are unable to do so.
 They will become your health care representative and the person who ensures that the instructions set forth in your living will and healthcare proxy are carried out.

-A Medical Power of Attorney is a very specific kind of power of attorney, focused only on medical care and decisions.
+A medical power of attorney document is a very specific kind of power of attorney, focused only on medical care and decisions.
 You should select a close family member or friend, someone you trust and can talk with about your wishes.
 You may want to name an alternate or back-up agent, just in case your primary selection is unable to carry out their duties.
 Please note that if you want to grant someone the authority to handle your business decisions and other financial matters in the event that you become incapacitated or seriously ill, you should also set up a durable power of attorney with which an estate planning attorney can also assist you.

 If the time comes when you are incapacitated – injured from an accident, unable to communicate because of a stroke, undergoing emergency surgery from a trauma such as a heart attack – you won’t be able to express your wishes to medical personnel.
 For this reason, creating a durable power of attorney for healthcare (also called medical power of attorney or healthcare proxy) will allow you to dictate – in advance – how you want your medical decisions made.